Private colleges can be a lot more affordable than you may think, but it helps to plan ahead. Here are some steps to consider.

 1. Start saving for college

-The sooner you start saving the better.
-But know that it's never too late to begin.
+The sooner you start saving the better but it's never too late to begin.
 One way to save money is through what’s called a 529 plan, which provides tax savings while you make contributions and when you use the money to pay for college.
 There are many 529 plans available; Minnesota offers its own College Savings Plan that can be opened for a child of any age.

 2. Keep all options open

-Minnesota private colleges offer an array of choices.
-One of them may be a great fit for you or your student — and affordable.
+Minnesota private colleges offer wide variety of choices, and one of them may be a great fit for you or your student — and affordable.
 Thanks to financial aid, the average amount that families pay for tuition is considerably less than the posted price.
 Consider these points:

 3. Find out more about financial aid at colleges of interest

 Financial aid offices at our institutions want to help.
 Don't hesitate to contact them to find out what type of scholarships or other aid are available.
 You’ll also find help in the financial aid and admission sections of their websites.
 Many of our colleges require a financial aid application, so make note of those deadlines.

 Another option is to attend a financial aid night at your local high school.

 Many different types of independent scholarships are awarded according to some criteria such as academic or athletic achievement, cultural or religious background, service, etc. You’ll find many private scholarship opportunities on these sites: